BhallaLab/moose/docs/source/install/install.rst

 Graphical User Interface (GUI)
 ------------------------------

+If you have installed the pre-built package, then you already have the GUI.
+You can launch it by runnung `moosegui` command in terminal.

 You can get the source of ``moose-gui`` from `here
 <https://github.com/BhallaLab/moose-gui>`_.
 You can download it either by
 clicking on `this link <https://github.com/BhallaLab/moose-gui/archive/master.zip>`_